 - Time the shower will end

-- Place with address and directions, or GPS address if different from mailing address.
+- Place with address and directions

 - How to RSVP (unless these are formal invitations and you’ve included a response card, something which isn’t typical for a baby shower); RSVP information might include a home phone number, cell phone number, email address.